intel/CPU-Manager-for-Kubernetes/docs/cli.md

 `--publish` will send the reconciliation report to the Kubernetes API server.
 This enables the operator to get reconciliation reports for all kubelets in one place through `kubectl`.
-This option should only be used when the KCM container is run as a Kubernetes Pod.
+This option should only be used when the CMK container is run as a Kubernetes Pod.

 For instance: